Sir Bradley Wiggins's memorable 2012 in his own words

 What others said

-"I send you my warmest congratulations on becoming the first British cyclist ever to win the Tour de France.
+The Queen: "I send you my warmest congratulations on becoming the first British cyclist ever to win the Tour de France.
 Your historic achievement of claiming overall victory in this prestigious event is a great testament to the efforts of you and your team-mates"

 On future plans: